caioraposo/Turdus-Project/README.md

 2. The Antonelli Lab (funding provided to Alexandre Antonelli from the European Research Council under the European Union’s Seventh Framework Programme [FP/2007-2013, ERC Grant Agreement n.
 331024], the Wallenberg Foundation for a  Wallenberg Academy Fellowship, and the Swedish Research Council [2015-04857]).

+3. US National Science Foundation and Fundação de Amparo à Pesquisa do Estado de São Paulo - FAPESP: 2012/50260-6

 ---

 ### Acknowledgements